Augusta Reuss of Ebersdorf, Duchess of Saxe-Coburg-Saalfeld

 Ebersdorf was a center of Pietism in Germany.
 Pietism was a form of Lutheranism that stressed practicing individual piety and living a strict Christian life, and Augusta’s grandparents were considered ardent admirers of their religion.
 As a result, Augusta developed a deep religious belief.

-Little is known of Augusta’s upbringing, but a portrait exists of Augusta in her youth as Artemisia II of Caria (died 350 BCE) who was the sister, the wife, and the successor of Mausolus, ruler of Caria.
+Little is known of Augusta’s upbringing, but a portrait exists of Augusta in her youth as Artemisia II of Caria (died 350 BCE), the sister, the wife, and the successor of Mausolus, ruler of Caria.
 Augusta is the picture of serenity in the portrait with a peaceful smile on her face and her hands and eyes resting on an urn and an accompanying goblet.
 The painter, German artist Johann Heinrich Tischbein, made his living from painting German nobility and minor royalty.
 Augusta’s father had the portrait exhibited at the Perpetual Diet of Regensburg, the general assembly of Imperial Estates of the Holy Roman Empire, so potential marriage candidates were aware of his beautiful daughter.

 Augusta Reuss of Erbersdorf as Artemisia; Credit – Wikipedia